aws/aws-sdk-ruby/README.md

     * Unless `ENV['AWS_SDK_CONFIG_OPT_OUT']` is set, the shared configuration ini file at `~/.aws/config` will also be parsed for credentials.
 * From an instance profile when running on EC2, or from the ECS credential provider when running in an ECS container with that feature enabled.

+**Shared configuration is loaded only a single time, and credentials are provided statically at client creation time.
+Shared credentials do not refresh.**

 The SDK searches the following locations for a region:

 * `ENV['AWS_REGION']`